Irish Setter

 Disadvantages:

-May suffer separation anxiety if left alone too long
+- Prone to separation anxiety if left alone for long periods